agungfir98/gcal-cli/README.md

 ## setup

-Run the following command to create `./config/gcal-cli` in your user home directory, this directory is where you can store the credentials.json and the oauth2 token
+Run the following command to create `(your home dir)/.config/gcal-cli` in your user home directory, this directory is where you can store the credentials.json and the oauth2 token

 ```shell
 gcal-cli config